 5. The Firmware version cane verified in install>System on the controller.

 Errors When Downloading

-During the download of a firmware image, errors may occasionally occur.
-If this does happen, simply repeat the procedure again, making sure to erase the current firmware.
+During the download of a firmware image errors may occasionally occur.
+If this does happen, simply repeat the procedure again by power cycling the controller while holding the install button and erasing the firmware again.
 If an error occurs multiple times in a row, submit a ticket.

 Err 1 – Invalid file format